ttuan8600/CECS-326/Project1 - Warm up of Interprocess Communication/README.md

 ```

-2. Start the servers by running the following command in seperate terminals:
+2. Start the servers by running the following command `java` in seperate terminal.
+For example:

 ```ruby
 $ java QuoteClient